iftec/The-Art-of-Poi/README.md

     - [W3 Markup Validator Results](https://github.com/iftec/The-Art-of-Poi/blob/main/documentation/html%20validation.png)

     **Known Bugs and Fixes**
-    - Some images not displaying when uploaded to live site.
+    - Some images not displaying when uploaded to the live site.
         - Correction of capitalization on image names fixed the issue.
-    - Text cropped on hero text box when scaled down to galaxy Fold.
+    - Text cropped on the hero text box when scaled down to Galaxy Fold.
         - Re-size font to .7rem to correct this.

-    - Hamburger menu nav links taking up to much screen width.
+    - Hamburger menu nav links taking up too much screen width.
         - Adjusted width to 40% to fix the issue.
-    - Message box in form to large at 345px.
+    - Message box in the form to large at 345px.
        - Adjusted input form width to fix the issue.
     - Footer not displaying correctly on resize.
         - Rebuilt footer using grid layout.
     - Hamburger menu links not closing after being clicked.
         - New Javascript written to correct this.

+## Testing User Stories  from User Experience (UX) Section
+**First-time visitor goals:**

+- As a first-time visitor, I want to easily understand the purpose of the project from the moment I get to the landing page.

+      -  Upon entering the site the user can see the Hero image and the text box with "Learn the Art of Poi"

+ - As a first-time visitor, I want to easily be able to navigate the page, When I reach the bottom of a page is there some way to move forward without scrolling back up?

+       - The Nav bar is fixed at the top of the screen and is visible while scrolling to the bottom of the page.
+- As a first-time visitor, I want everything I am reading to be reinforced or supported in some way, quotes, stories, or images.

+      - As the user progresses through the page the images have a relationship to the text being read.
+- As a first-time visitor, I want to feel as though I am progressing through the page and not feel overwhelmed or lost.

+      - The articles are broken into small sections and at no point is the user overwhelmed with a large amount of text.

+- As a first-time visitor, I want the project to not become too exhausting to look at.

+      - Each page section only contains a minimal amount of necessary information to accomplish its goals
+- As a first-time visitor, I want to be able to pick up from where I left off, can the structure of a page be in a way where I can simply just carry on if I took a break?

+      - This is easily accomplished due to the layout and the Nav bar being visible at all times

+**Returning visitor goals:**

+- As a returning visitor, I want to be able to get in contact with the creator or creators in some way, social links, or contact page.

+      - A returning visitor can contact the creator using the contact form or the social links in the footer section at the bottom of the page.

+- As a returning visitor, I want to be able to find out where the source of the information came from.

+      - Links in the body of the text take the user to the source of the information provided.

 ## Deployment